codekopf/Coursera-OOJPDSaB/README.md

 + Improve project based on the Peer-review for the 3rd week.
 There are some good ideas which I got as a feedback
 + Explain better Difference between DFS and BF
 + How would you implemented street type by enum
-+ More defensive programming - check starter code for some good tip
-+ Write more tests for A* (does not look it works ...
 + Study materials for 5th week and make more notes here
 + Rewrite custom compareTo algorithm over switch and then compare the roads.
-+ While building path backwards, compute the speed limit and made assumption about spped limit
++ While building path backward, compute the speed limit and made assumption journey duration